Designing the Workflow

 SAML Authentication

-• In the SAML Authentication sidebar, complete the following and then click Add Step:
+• In the SAML Authentication sidebar, complete the following fields and then click Add Step:

-• For Choose SAML IdP Profile, select a SAML IdP profile from the drop-down list or click Add Profile to create a new SAML IdP Profile (refer to Adding and Managing a SAML Identity Profile).
-When you select an existing profile, you can view additional profile details as follows:
+• Choose SAML IdP Profile: Select a SAML IdP profile from the drop-down list or click Add Profile to create a new SAML IdP Profile.
+Refer to Adding and Managing a SAML Identity Profile for more details.

-• Require SAML requests to be signed: Displays Yes if the SAML request signature option is enabled and No if it is disabled.
+• Require SAML requests to be signed: Displays Yes if request signing is enabled, and No if it is disabled.

-• SAML response encryption: Displays Yes if the SAML response encryption option is enabled and No if it is disabled.
+• SAML response encryption: Displays Yes if response encryption is enabled, and No if it is disabled.

 • Server Certificate: Displays the name of the server certificate.